 Acronym Term Explanation TV ERC Thames Valley Environmental Records Centre TV ERC is a 'not for profit' operation run by a partnership of organisations that collect information about the natural environment.
-Windfall sites Sites which have not been specifically identified as available in the Local Plan process.
+Windfall sites Previously defined as sites which have not been specifically identified as available in the Local Plan process.
 They normally comprise previously-developed sites that have unexpectedly become available.
 These are sites that have not been identified through the SHLAA process or through a previous planning application.
+Revised definition in 2018 NPPF is ' Sites not specifically identified in the development plan'.

-If you require this information in an alternative format or translation, please contact Planning & Countryside on Telephone 01635 42400.
+If you require this information in an alternative format or translation, please contact Planning & Countryside on Telephone 01635 42400 .